laszlocph/website/index.md

 ## What am I up to these days?

-After being employed for more than ten years, i'm venturing out to help companies levelling up their teams.
+After being employed for more than ten years, i'm venturing out to help companies leveling up their teams.

 Throughout my career i saw all too many times how teams suffer without firm leadership.
 Sometimes it's caused by lack of time, sometimes lack of seniority, but in all cases it's amazing to see how even a little strategic attention works magic